corrode/corrode.github.io/content/pro/_index.md

   },
   {
     "q": "Can't I just use AI?",
     "a": "AI is a powerful tool, but it's not a replacement for expertise.
-It often generates code that looks correct but fails in edge cases or creates maintenance nightmares down the line.
-A mentor helps you build the mental models to validate AI output, spot architectural flaws, and ensure you remain the pilot, not the passenger."
+LLMs happily produce Rust that compiles but overuses trait objects, clones everywhere, escapes the borrow checker, and generally reads like Java with interfaces.
+The engineers who get real leverage out of these tools are the ones who can tell good Rust from slop, design the types and architecture themselves, and steer the AI inside a tight box.
+That's exactly the skill set we'll build together: domain modeling, type-driven design, idiomatic patterns, and the judgment to know when the AI's suggestion is wrong.
+The goal is for you to remain the pilot, not the passenger."
   },
   {
     "q": "How long does it take to become proficient?",